arindas/tfug-ml-mq-infer/README.md

 }
 ```

-#### Analysis Service
+#### Data Analysis

-This service runs DB analytical queries to produce updated dashboards and
-reports for stakeholders in this undertaking.
-This service runs at regular
-intervals daily.
+Once we have the leaf disease prediction data, a competent Data Analyst can use
+different analytical queries to obtain insights about the efficiency of the
+medicine.
+There can also be an analytical service which runs in the background

-The results of frequently used analytical queries are cached to minimize waiting
+and recomputes a set of analytical queries to maintain a set of dashboards.
-times.

 #### Audits and Reproducibility